Traian Brăileanu: Însemnări Sociologice and senatorial mandate

 Like the rest of the Guard, Brăileanu found himself in conflict with King Carol II and the political factions who supported him, leading to a series of violent clashes and retaliatory murders.
 In 1936, he was one of 50 "nationalist luminaries" invited at the Guard's student congress in Târgu Mureș.
 The event ended with mass arrests for conspiracy, during which time Brăileanu was asked to serve as the Guard's defense witness.
 According to one report, Însemnări Sociologice was banned in February 1937.
 The Guard itself was also outlawed, but reemerged under the guise of the "Everything for the Country Party".
 Although by then a secondary figure, cut off from the major political centers, Brăileanu was deeply involved in its creation, in recruiting youth, and in organizing charity campaigns, his activities closely monitored by the Romanian Police.
 He was particularly enthusiastic about the Guard's work-camp network, deeming them the "formative school of the Legionary Romanian".
+In April 1937, he appeared in the witness box at a trial of the Decemviri squad, which had assassinated the Guardist dissident Mihai Stelescu.
+He informed the prosecution that he had known Stelescu as a "diligent commandant" of the Guard, but, when asked specifically about whether Stelescu should have been killed for his "treason", he replied: "yes and no".

 Brăileanu was still the inspiration behind Iconar, described in police records as "a camouflaged Legionary newspaper of the defunct Iron Guard".
 Other magazines he edited included Cugetări, Poporul, Gazeta Poporului and Înălțarea, the last at Sibiu between 1940 and 1941.

-Brăileanu was sent to the Romanian Senate following the general election of December 1937, having presented himself on Legionary lists for both Cernăuți and Câmpulung Moldovenesc.
+He was sent to the Romanian Senate following the general election of December 1937, having presented himself on Legionary lists for both Cernăuți and Câmpulung Moldovenesc.
 Nationally, the split vote resulted in minority rule by a LANC successor, the National Christian Party (PNC), with the king's endorsement.
 Writing in Însemnări Sociologice in January 1938, Brăileanu complained that the PNC's antisemitic program was incomplete, since it failed to target liberal democracy, "that which has made kikes all-powerful".
 The LANC, he noted, had been too moderate, "demagogic and corrupt"; the Iron Guard would need to reemerge and "turn chaos to order".
 He nevertheless displayed his and his party's loyalty toward the king, explaining for Buna Vestire that "the monarch represents the supreme principle of order and the political hierarchy".